qeesung/gitaly/README.md

 which contains a full copy of all the repository data on the primary Gitaly server.

-To implement this we are building a new GitLab component called Praefect, which is hosted alongside the rest of Gitaly in this repository.
+To implement this, we are building a new GitLab component called Praefect, which is hosted alongside the rest of Gitaly in this repository.
 As we currently envision it, Praefect will have four
 responsibilities: